hyperledger/firefly-tokens-erc1155/README.md

 to this connector, so it can determine the best methods from the ABI to be used for each operation.
 When this procedure is followed, the connector can find and call any variant of mint/burn/transfer/approval that is listed in the source code for [erc1155.ts](src/tokens/erc1155.ts).
-Due to strong assumptions in the source code, these are mostly the signatures from [IERC1155MixedFungible](samples/solidity/contracts/IERC1155MixedFungible.sol), with a few other variants for some methods from the [OpenZeppelin Wizard](https://wizard.openzeppelin.com).
+This list includes methods in the base standards, methods in the [IERC1155MixedFungible](samples/solidity/contracts/IERC1155MixedFungible.sol) interface defined in this repository, and common method variants from the [OpenZeppelin Wizard](https://wizard.openzeppelin.com).
+Additional variants can be added to the list by building a custom version of this connector or by proposing them via pull request.

-### Solidity Interface Support
+### Fallback Functionality (not recommended)

-In the absence of being provided with ABI details, the token connector will attempt to guess the contract ABI in use.
-It does this by using ERC165 `supportsInterface()` to query the contract's support for `IERC1155MixedFungible`, as defined in this repository.
-If the query succeeds, the connector will leverage the methods on that interface to perform token operations.
-Therefore it is possible to use these contracts without the extra step of teaching FireFly about the contract interface first.
+In the absence of being provided with ABI details, the token connector will assume that the contract conforms to the `IERC1155MixedFungible` interface defined in this repository.

 ## API Extensions